xlladdins/xll/docs/Excel4MacrosH-P.md

 | 2                | Medium           |
 | 3                | Wide             |

-Invert    is a logical value corresponding to the Invert If Negative check box in the Patterns tab of the Format Data Series dialog box.
+Invert&nbsp;&nbsp;&nbsp;&nbsp;is a logical value corresponding to the Invert If Negative check box in the Patterns tab of the Format Data Series dialog box.
 This argument applies only to data markers.

   - > If invert is TRUE, Microsoft Excel inverts the pattern in the
     > selected item if it corresponds to a negative number.